catalyst-cloud/catalystcloud-docs/source/block-storage/using-lvm.rst

   VG      #PV #LV #SN Attr   VSize  VFree vg_data   1   0   0 wz--n- 10.00g 10.00g

-The final step is to create a new logical volume using the **lvcreate** command, we will call it 'data' and create it in the volume group 'vg_data'.
+The final step is to create a new logical volume using the **lvcreate** command , we will call it 'data' and create it in the volume group 'vg_data'.

 In the output above it shows that the volume group has 10GB available.
 That means that a logical volume could be created with any size up to that limit, To create a 5GB partition for instance specify the the size argument ``-l 5G`` .
 For this example the new volume will use all of the available free space with the following parameter ``-l 100%FREE``.

 .. code-block:: shell